 When is the Museum open?

-The Museum is open to the public from 10 am – 5 pm, Tuesday – Sunday.
-Closed Mondays.
-Members with reservations can enter the Museum at your designated ticket time.
+The Museum is open to the public from 10 am – 5 pm, Wednesday – Sunday.
+Closed Mondays and Tuesdays.
+Please plan to enter the Museum at your designated ticket time.
 Member reservations begin at 9 am, General admission at 10 am.

 Where do we go to enter the Museum?